Logo for GIGAOM 365x70

 Software teams perform three types of unit testing.

-The developer or test engineer writes test code to exercise a function or unit of code for correctness.
+Developers or test engineers write test code to exercise a function or unit of code for correctness.

-Developers can rely on a GUI and testing framework for the purpose of simplifying the creation of unit tests, managing the tests, and reusing hundreds to thousands of unit tests for regression testing.
+Developers can rely on a GUI and testing framework to simplify creating unit tests, managing the tests, and reusing hundreds to thousands of unit tests for regression testing.

 A one-click action creates, scales, and maintains unit tests.
 AI-enabled unit testing significantly cuts the time and effort required to build a comprehensive and meaningful suite of unit test cases.